-Over our 39-year operating history, we have developed and refined the following strengths:
+Over our 40-year operating history, we have developed and refined the following strengths:

 Fresh, Authentic Mexican and Tex-Mex Inspired Cuisine.
-Our goal is to provide unique, authentic Mexican and Tex-Mex inspired food using only the freshest ingredients.
-We believe we serve authentic Mexican and Tex-Mex inspired food based on our recipes, ingredients, cooking techniques and food pairings, which originated from our founders' friends and families from Texas, Mexico and New Mexico.
+Our goal is to provide unique, authentic Mexican and Tex-Mex inspired food based on our recipes, ingredients, cooking techniques and food pairings, which originated from our founders' friends and families from Texas, Mexico and New Mexico.
 Every day in each restaurant, we roast and hand-pull chicken, make fresh tortillas, squeeze fresh lime juice and prepare fresh guacamole from whole avocados.
-In addition, we make all of our homemade sauces daily using high-quality ingredients.
-We believe this commitment to made-from-scratch, freshly prepared cooking results in great tasting, high-quality food, a sense of pride among our restaurant employees and loyalty among our customers.
-Our culinary team travels to Hatch, New Mexico every summer to hand-select batches of our green chiles.
+In addition, we make all of our homemade sauces daily using high-quality food, a sense of pride among our restaurant employees and loyalty among our customers.
+Our culinary team travels to Hatch, New Mexico every year to hand-select batches of our green chiles.
 We believe our commitment to serving high-quality food is also evidenced by serving only Choice quality beef and fresh ingredients.
 We believe our servers and kitchen staff are highly proficient in executing the core menu and capable of satisfying large quantities of custom orders, as the majority of our orders are personalized.

 Considerable Dining Value with Broad Customer Appeal.
 We are committed to providing value to our customers through offering generous portions of flavorful Mexican and Tex-Mex inspired dishes using fresh, high-quality ingredients.
-We believe our menu offers a considerable value proposition to our customers with an average check of \$17.30 as of December 26, 2021, which we believe is on the lower end of our casual dining peer group.
+We believe our menu offers a considerable value proposition to our customers with an average check of \$18.14 as of December 25, 2022, which we believe is on the lower end of our casual dining peer group.
 Through our training programs, we teach our employees to make sure that each plate is prepared according to our presentation and recipe standards.